How to Change an Electric Bike Tire

 Remove the rubber cap that sits over the bolt holding the wheel to the frame.

-Step 5: On the opposite side of the hub, take an allen key and unscrew the 2 bolts holding the brake assembly in place.
+On the opposite side of the hub, take an allen key and unscrew the two bolts holding the brake assembly in place.

 Remove the brake assembly and let it hang off to the side.

 Return to the other side of the hub and take note of where the axle sits in relation to the frame inset.
 When it comes time to reinstalling the wheel, it needs to go in the same place.
 Normally this will be with the tab on the locking washer butted up against the end of the frame inset.

-Step 8: Using a wrench, unscrew the two bolt attaching the wheel to the hub.
+Using a wrench, unscrew the two bolts attaching the wheel to the hub.
 (There’s one on either side of the wheel.)
 IMPORTANT: Take note of the way the washers are placed as you’ll want to reinstall them in the same way.

 Gently lift the tire out of the hub while pulling back the chain so it unhooks from the chainring.

-Note: When it comes time to putting the tire back on the frame, you’ll want to ensure the tail of the washer is seated in the frame inset.
+When it comes time to put the tire back on the frame, you’ll want to ensure the tail of the washer is seated in the frame inset.